FIRE HAIRED STRANGER

 So when she tried to perform motherhood, it felt like theater.
 I never attached.
 We were two people sharing space.

-Then the biggest event of our finalized dynamic came.
-The mirror shattered.
+Then the biggest event of our finalized dynamic came, the mirror shattered.

 The affair was not about romance.
 It was about clarity.